danielsaidi/website_danielsaidi/_posts/2020/2020-06-06-swiftui-sheets.md

 Since I find that the sheet problem also is true for alerts, context menus etc., I have created a `PresentationContext` on which I base other similar solutions to the same kind of problem.

-`PresentationContext` is an `ObservableObject` base class that handles state and views for presentable things, like sheets, alerts, toasts etc. It's a pretty simple little thing:
+`PresentationContext` is an `ObservableObject` base class that handles state and views for presentable things, like sheets, alerts, toasts etc. It's pretty simple:

 ```swift
 public class PresentationContext<Content>: ObservableObject {